jmstein7/uVGA_65C02_Serial_Library/README.md

 This library requires a Picaso module connected to a 65Cxx system via an ACIA serial connection.

+The FAT16 commands are a WIP, still under development.
+The text and graphics commands are tested and working.

 Feel free to contact me through the 6502 forum: http://forum.6502.org/memberlist.php?mode=viewprofile&u=3597

 N.B.
 I use Retro Assembler on Visual Studio Code: https://enginedesigns.net/retroassembler